 If you retire or leave covered employment before your loan is repaid, you may be permitted to continue making loan payments, subject to the terms of your loan agreement and promissory note, or you may choose to pay off your loan in full.
 If you do not continue making loan repayments, or do not pay off your loan prior to the end of the grace period, as set forth in your loan agreement and promissory note, your loan will default and the outstanding loan balance will be treated as taxable income to you.
-If you are under age 591⁄2, an additional 10% penalty tax may also apply.
+If you are under age 591⁄2, an additional 10% federal excise tax (penalty tax) may also apply.
 Alternatively, if you request a distribution prior to repaying your loan, the outstanding loan balance will automatically be deducted from your account balance before it is distributed to you.
-That outstanding loan balance will be treated as taxable income to you are under age 591⁄2, an additional 10% penalty tax may apply.
+That outstanding loan balance will be treated as taxable income to you and if you are under age 591⁄2, an additional 10% federal excise tax (penalty tax) may apply.